AP Top 25 Reality Check: Unanimous No 1 UGA chasing record | Times Leader

 Georgia is putting together an historic run at No. 1.

-The Bulldogs remained a unanimous top-ranked team for the eighth straight week in T presented by Regions Bank.
+The Bulldogs remained a unanimous top-ranked team for the eighth straight week in T he Associated Press college football poll presented by Regions Bank.

 The longest streak of weeks as unanimous No. 1 was Alabama’s run of nine in 2018.